rperez025/deep-learning-challenge/README_Step_4_Module 21 - Neural Network Model Report.md

 ### Overview:

 The purpose of this analysis is to create a binary classifier that can predict whether applicants will be successful if funded by the nonprofit foudnation, Alphabet Soup.
-I obtained the "charity_data.csv" dataset from the Alphabet Soup business team.
+I obtained the "**charity_data.csv**" dataset from the Alphabet Soup business team.

 The dataset included the following columns: